Strand PHIL.I Definitions of Philanthropy

 Put the following statement on the board: "One good turn deserves another."
 Ask the learners what this expression means.
 When is it used in every day life?

-Explain that it is important to understand people and their environment when studying folktales.
-The first story, "The Trouble with Helping Out," is an African-American folktale from Suriname.
+"The Trouble with Helping Out" is an African-American folktale from Suriname.
 On a map, locate Suriname’s absolute location (longitude and latitude) and relative location (general descriptors of where the place is located).
+Describe Suriname's physical characteristics and human characteristics.

-In the story Hunter is helped by Anansi, the spider.
+- In the story Hunter is helped by Anansi, the spider.
 Anansi myths originated in West Africa (Ghana) from the Ashanti people.
-Their stories spread to the Caribbean and South America.
-Discuss how and when it was possible that these stories spread to the New World (slave trade).
+Their stories spread to the Caribbean and South America through paths of slavery.

-Read "Gratitude: The Hunter and the Antelope," an African story of the Nupe-speaking people of Niger and Nigeria.
-It is a folktale about an encounter between hunter, crocodile and mongoose.
+Read "Gratitude: The Hunter and the Antelope" together and discuss the message and connection to philanthropy.
+This is an African story of the Nupe-speaking people of Niger and Nigeria.
+It is a folktale about an encounter between hunter, crocodile, and mongoose.
 Compare and contrast this folktale with "The Trouble with Helping Out."
 Is it possible that they are variations of the same story?

-What clues are there in the story about how the other characters perceive Juan?
+- What clues are there in the story about how the other characters perceive Juan?
 Why don’t they take his dreams and requests seriously?
-How often in every day life are people’s perceptions of others’ wishes mistaken?
-Should this limit what people hope to accomplish with their lives?
+Discuss examples of misinterpreting people in real life.

-The author builds into the story a technique of "character perception".
-We know whether or not the character is trustworthy based on the half of the apple he chooses.
-Is this an effective technique for character perception?
-Would the story have been as effective if it did not have this "test" built into it?
-How important in life is it to be able to perceive goodness or evil in a person?
+- The author builds into the story a technique of "character perception" through which we know whether or not the character is trustworthy based on the half of the apple he chooses.
+Are we always able to perceive goodness or evil in a person in real life?
 Which character showed "generosity of spirit"?